 Easter in Spain is one of the most important historical, cultural, social, and religious events.

-The most dramatic Semana Santa processions in Spain happen on Maundy Thursday (Jueves Santo) and Good Friday (Viernes Santo).
-And the most dramatic Holy Week processions are in Seville and Malaga in southern Spain.
+The most dramatic Semana Santa parades in Spain happen on Maundy Thursday (Jueves Santo) and Good Friday (Viernes Santo).
+The most dramatic Holy Week processions are in Seville and Malaga in southern Spain.

 Holy Week in Seville

-So, if you are thinking of spending a week in Spain, Holy Week in Spain grants bringing home lifelong memorable moments from Spain.
+So, if you are thinking of spending a week in Spain, Holy Week in Spain grants bringing home lifelong memories of Spain.

 Easter in Spain facts